shanegela/DataAnalytics/SEC13F/README.md

 Some CUSIP have missing Industry Sector or Industry Group because they are no longer traded due to corporation reorganizations like mergers, exchanges, or spinoffs.

 This notebook identifies CUSIP with missing industry sector and/or industry group.
 A manual intervention is done to lookup the missing information.
-The research information is then put into a dictionary which is then used to update the indsectorindgroup table in the SQLite database.
+The research information is then put into a dictionary which is then used to update the indsectorindgroup table in the PostgreSQL database.

 ### Step 7: Analyze data in Python